-Skills Programmes
+Skills & CPD Programmes

-The University is developing its skills portfolio, responding to employer and societal needs and opportunities.
-Degree Apprenticeships, CPD Partnerships and the new Sir George Buckley Leadership Centre offering CMI accredited leadership and management programmes reflect this change and growth.
+The University is developing its skills and CPD portfolio, responding to employer and societal needs and opportunities.
+Degree Apprenticeships, CPD partnerships and the new Sir George Buckley Leadership Centre offering CMI accredited leadership and management programmes reflect this change and growth.
+Huddersfield Business School has successfully launched the Help to Grow programme backed by HM Government.